There’s a lot to know about Tokyo Disney Resort. When to visit, what to ride, what can I eat? The questions are endless.

 - Most counter service restaurants have water stations.
 Use this to refill your water bottle instead of buying drinks.

-- Grandma Sara’s Kitchen at Tokyo Disneyland and Miguel’s El Dorado Cantina at Tokyo DisneySea offer some of the biggest portion sizes for meals.
+- Grandma Sara’s Kitchen at Tokyo Disneyland and Miguel’s El Dorado Cantina at Tokyo DisneySea offer some of the biggest meal portions.
 You can split these easily between two people.

 - Walk to Tokyo DisneySea from Maihama Station (takes about 12 minutes) to save on taking the monorail.